philterd/philter/docs/docs/redaction/redacting_datasets.md

 ## Configuring AWS Permissions

-To enable Philterd Data Services to interact with your S3 buckets, you must establish the appropriate IAM policies and roles within your AWS account.
+To enable Philter to interact with your S3 buckets, you must establish the appropriate IAM policies and roles within your AWS account.

 ### 1. Granting Read Access to Source Data